jeppevammenkristensen/auto-spectre/README.md

 // this will initalize the factory and call the get Method var form = new Example().SpectrePrompt();

-// If you want to dump the values to the console you can use the Dump extension method form.SpectreDump();

 ```

 ## The form attribute